 With demergers, we work with the spin-off organization to provide HR service delivery mechanisms.
 Much of what we do here involves setting up an entirely new HR and payroll system and to help train internal teams.
 Like we do with our green-field clients, we’re able to do this very quickly using a global HR cloud platform, including flexible service models, as mentioned above.

-The clients we work with are set-up for the future.
-They have HR processes in place that enable them to engage with and motivate their employees by making it easy for them to do their jobs and feel in control.
+The clients we work with are prepared for the future.
+Above all they have HR processes in place that enable them to engage with and motivate their employees.
+We make it easy for them to do their jobs and feel in control.
 This also helps to attract and retain the best talent.

-If you would like to talk to NGA HR about your HR and payroll challenges, please do get in touch.
+If you would like to talk to NGA HR about your HR and payroll challenges or you are in the process of a M&A or divestment, please get in touch.